 Your vet will be aware that Akitas are prone to these illnesses, so regular checkups are essential.

-In Japan, they recognized Akitas as one of the oldest Japanese dog breeds and still hold a special place in the culture.
+In Japan, they recognized Akitas as one of the oldest native Japanese dog breeds and still hold a special place in the culture.

 They were initially bred to hunt bears, but have also been kept as companion pets and working dogs.

 The first Akita was brought to America in 1937 by Helen Keller, who had visited Japan and expressed an interest in the breed.

 However, the breed remained rare in the USA before and during World War 2, which impacted relations between the two countries.